Tuesday, March 25, 2014

 Blue Willow: A Book That Lillie and Kate Read

 After reading What I Saw and How I Lied, I contacted the author, Judy Blundell through Facebook.
 I was impressed with Judy's knowledge of the books that Evie Spooner, her post WWII character, read.
 Including this literature brought historical accuracy and greater depth to Evie's character.
 Judy told me how she located her resources.
-She inspired me to find a few books which Lillie Harris and Kate Dinsmore, my two protagonists, would have read.
+She inspired me to find a few books that Lillie Harris and Kate Dinsmore, my two protagonists, would have read.

 Becky Levine and Joyce chimed in that I really needed to read the book, Blue Willow, which they remembered from their own childhoods.
 After reading it I realized I'd found a book which both girls would have enjoyed and a story that could provide rich subtext for Half-Truths.